Tony Hawk's: Hiatus and return (2016–present)

 The initial licensing deal between Hawk and Activision expired in December 2015.
 In January 2017, Hawk said in an interview that he was in early talks to continue the franchise without Activision and that he was interested in using virtual reality for his next game.
 That November, Hawk stated that while he would agree to support the future installments under the Pro Skater moniker, Activision owned all rights to the license and thus controlled whether future games would be made.
 Meanwhile, fans of Neversoft's original series continued to preserve its levels through THUG Pro, an online multiplayer fangame made using Underground 2s engine.

 The first game bearing his name and not to be published by Activision, Tony Hawk's Skate Jam, was released for iOS and Android in December 2018.

 In 2020, Vicarious Visions remastered the first two Pro Skater games for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox Series X/S and Xbox One as Tony Hawk's Pro Skater 1 + 2.
 It was released on September 4, once again published by Activision.
 All levels and skaters from the original games returned in the remaster, and improvements to the skater and park creation tools were added to allow these to be shared online in multiplayer modes.
 In addition to new songs, the majority of the music from the original games returned as well, with a few exceptions due to licensing issues.
 Hawk claimed that remasters of Pro Skater 3 and 4 were planned for development following the release of 1 + 2, but these were cancelled due to Vicarious Visions being merged with Blizzard.

 On February 18, 2025, skateboarder Tyshawn Jones, who appeared in Tony Hawk's Pro Skater 1 + 2, claimed that new Pro Skater remasters were in development and that he was involved.
 On February 20, a teaser for an upcoming game was unveiled in a multiplayer map for Call of Duty: Black Ops 6.
 The teaser, depicting the date 03.04.25, was speculated to be in reference to Tony Hawk's Pro Skater 3 and 4.
 On February 25, Tony Hawk's Pro Skater 3 + 4 was rated by Singapore ratings board Infocomm Media Development Authority for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox Series X/S and Xbox One.
 On March 4, Tony Hawk's Pro Skater 3 + 4 was officially confirmed with a reveal trailer and a release date set for July 11, 2025.
 Also announced was a digital deluxe edition featuring bonus skaters, soundtrack songs, new decks, clothing for create-a-skater and special version of Tony Hawk.

 Reception

+Aggregate review scores As of August 26, 2025.